 New Business – A. PZBA19-022-Tracey Johnson - The applicant presented the variance request.
 Public comment period followed.
 Applicant was then given time to share additional comments.
 The public comment period was then closed by Chairman Scovill.
 Commissioner Slavik, moved to approve the application request for PZBA19-022 based on the application being previously approved in 1992.
 Had this not been approved in 1992 by Shiawassee County, the Woodhull Township Planning Commission would not have taken this variance into consideration due to not having the required adequate amount of road frontage.
 Motion was supported by Daenzer, Discussion followed.
 Motion to approve the application passed 5 yes/ 0 no.

 General Public Comment – General comments were accepted by residents.

 Adjournment – Motion to adjourn was made by Slavik and supported by Thronson.
 Motion passed 5 yes/0 no. Meeting adjourned at 7:40 pm.

 Respectfully Submitted,

 Stacey Brewer Recording Secretary

-Applicant’s Responses to Factors Relevant to The Petition to be Expressly Considered by The Shiawassee County Planning Commission

-What, if any, identifiable conditions related to the petition have changed which justifies the petitioned change in zoning?

-None – Already approved in 1992

-What, if any, error in judgment, procedure, or administration was made in the original Ordinance which justifies the petitioned change in zoning?
-NO error in judgement.

-What are the precedents and the possible effects of precedents and the possible effects of precedent which might result from the approval or denial of the petition?

-Though precedent is a concern that we understand that this has been already preapproved in 1992 and therefore we believe that if this is not setting a new precedent.

-What is the impact of the amendment on the ability of the County and other governmental agencies to provide adequate public services and facilities and/or programs that might reasonably be required in the future if the petition is approved?
-No

-Does the petitioned zoning change adversely affect the environmental conditions or value of the surrounding property?

-No

-Does the petitioned zoning change generally comply with the adopted Future Land Use Plan of Shiawassee County?
-No

-Are there any significant negative environmental impacts which would reasonably occur to surface water drainage of the petitioned zoning change and resulting allowed structures were built?

-No

-Are there any significant negative environmental impacts which would reasonably occur to waste water disposal if the petitioned zoning change and resulting allowed structures were built?
-No

-Are there any significant negative environmental impacts which would reasonably occur to surface or subsurface water quality if the petitioned zoning change and resulting allowed structures were built?

-No

-Are there any significant negative environmental impact which would reasonably result in the loss of valuable natural resources such as forest, wetland, historic sites, wildlife, mineral deposits, or valuable agricultural land if the petitioned zoning change and resulting allowed structures were built?

-No